scimas/traffic-ca/README.md

 p_change: float, probability of lane change.
 p_brake: float, probability of a car randomly braking.
 seed: integer used to seed the PRNG.

+Lines 78, 79, 84, 85 from traffic_serial.c
+and 90, 91, 96, 97 from traffic_parallel.c can be uncommented for command line animation for testing purposes.